w3c/miniapp-lifecycle/docs/explainer.md

 enters the state of “Hidden”
 *	MiniApp page unloading: once the MiniApp page is destroyed, MiniApp page enters the state of “Unloaded”

+## MiniApp origin

+When a MiniApp is launched, its hosted Super App or OS will check the origin of the MiniApp, to gurantee the MiniApp's security.

 ## Sample code